-Clean Heat Grant 2022 - Now known as Boiler Upgrade Scheme!
+Clean Heat Grant - Now known as Boiler Upgrade Scheme 2022!

-The Clean Heat Grant is a UK government-run scheme that aims to help existing small domestic buildings transition to low carbon heating systems for heating their homes.
-The scheme will come into effect from April 2022 and is expected to replace the Renewable Heat Incentive (RHI) when it ends in March 2022.
+The Clean Heat Grant, now renamed as the Boiler Upgrade Scheme, is a UK government-run scheme that aims to help existing small domestic buildings transition to low carbon heating systems for heating their homes.
+The scheme has come into effect from 1st April 2022 and is expected to replace the Renewable Heat Incentive (RHI) when it ends on 31st March 2022.
+The UK government also announced that there will be zero VAT on energy efficient measures starting April 2022.

 The UK government has announced its plan to decarbonise the nation through the Heat and Buildings Strategy. £5000 government grants will be given to households as part of the Boiler Upgrade Scheme to promote clean heat from low carbon technologies such as heat pumps.